neofinancial/coverage-upload-action/README.md

 ## Overview

 This action will display the current coverage on any pull requests.
-You can also provide a remote endpoint to receive the coverage data and respond with the difference in coverage between the current branch and base branch.
+You can also provide a remote endpoint to receive the coverage data and respond with the difference in coverage between the current branch and base branch, or a string to be displayed in the comment.

 The pull request comment contains the following information: